karmacoma/lisk-rake/README.md

 * Add "rebuild_nodes" task to rebuild node using new blockchain only
 * Add "add_server / remove_server" tasks for managing server list
-* Add "setup_forging" task to enable forging on each server

 ### Donations